Paella de mi Familia Pasada

 Pairs Well With

 Spanish almonds, olives, cheese & fruity sangria.
-Make sure to play Gypsy King music while you make and enjoy your Paella.
+Any music by the Gipsy Kings is a perfect pairing to enjoy with your Paella.